cf-convention/cf-convention.github.io/large-projects.md

 ---
 layout: default
-title: Large projects that sucessfully make use of the CF Conventions
+title: Projects and Activities that Use the CF Metadata Conventions
 ---

-# Large projects that sucessfully make use of the CF Conventions
+# Projects and Activities that Use the CF Metadata Conventions

 This page lists large projects and activities that draw on the CF Conventions for metadata.
 If you have any additions or corrections for this page, please submit an issue on the [CF Website GitHub repo][website-repo] (see the [Contributing Guide][website-contrib] for more details).